d-khan/Python-exercise/Lists_____.md

 A list is an ordered collection of elements, and each element can be of any data type, such as numbers, strings, Booleans, or even other lists.
 In Python, lists are mutable, meaning their contents can be changed.
 Lists are particularly useful when you want to handle a group of related values.

 ## Objective
-Comprehend the application of lists.
+- Comprehend the application of lists
-Understand how a list uses memory
+- Understand how a list uses memory
-Apply various operations on a list
+- Apply various operations on a list

 ## Prerequisite